How do I log into my VPS?

 - Make sure port

-is set and the type isSSH
+22is set and the type isSSH - Click "Open"

 - Enter your username (found on my.planetnode.net)